forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 Input Parameter

---action  :“load” OR “augment” OR “downloadxmd” OR “uploadxmd” OR "detectEncoding".
-Use load for loading csv, augment for augmenting existing datasets, downloadxmd to download existing xmd files, uploadxmd for uploading user.xmd.json, “extract” for extracting data from salesforce, "detectEncoding" to detect the encoding of the inputFile.
+--action  :"load"  OR "augment"  OR "downloadxmd"  OR "uploadxmd"  OR "detectEncoding".
+Use load for loading csv, augment for augmenting existing datasets, downloadxmd to download existing xmd files, uploadxmd for uploading user.xmd.json, "extract"  for extracting data from salesforce, "detectEncoding" to detect the encoding of the inputFile.

 --u       : Salesforce.com login